Prag8855/aab/frontend/content/guides/leaving-germany.md

     If you have a *[[Gewerbe]]*, you must deregister it at the IHK.
 In Berlin, you can [do it online](https://service.berlin.de/dienstleistung/122107/).
 It will stop *[[Gewerbesteuer]]* payments and IHK membership fees.[^18]
 - [ ] **Pay the exit tax**
     If you have an AG, UG or GmbH, you must [pay the exit tax](https://www.winheller.com/en/tax-law-tax-advisory/international-tax-planning/exit-taxation.html).[^1] You can avoid it, but it's hard.[^14] Ask a [tax advisor](/glossary/Steuerberater) to help you.
+- [ ] Save important documents
+- [ ] Save important numbers
+    - [ ] Tax number
+    - [ ] VAT number

 If you are part of a *Handwerkskammer*, *Berufskammer* or *Berufsgenossenschaft*, you must also deregister there.[^19]

 ## After you leave Germany

 - [ ] **[Get your last bonus](/guides/losing-your-job#what-happens-to-your-pay-and-bonuses)**
-    If you leave a company before the end of the year, they must still give you your yearly bonus.
+    If you leave a company before the end of the year, you can usually get part of your yearly bonus.[^4]
 - [ ] **[Get your apartment deposit back](/guides/mietkaution#how-to-get-your-kaution-back)**
     Your landlord can take up to 12 months to return your deposit.
 After you receive your last *[[Nebenkostenabrechnung]]*, you should get the rest of your deposit back.
 - [ ] **Make a [tax declaration](/glossary/Steuererklärung)**